vdclouis/dynomite/README.md

 Just run the `index.html`

 ###easy:
-set up a local server and run `index.html`
+Set up a local server and run `index.html`